Where to view Statistics – Veles Help Center

 Note.
 If the exchange’s commission is less than 0.01, then there will be dashes in the column, although it is cumulative in the total amount.

-Attention!
-P&L on the exchange and P&L at Veles are different parameters in meaning, although they are called the same way.
+P&L (PNL) on the exchange and P&L at Veles are different parameters in meaning, although they are called the same way.
 On Veles, this is a measure of the net price movement.
 On the exchange, P&L is taking into account the leverage.
 It turns out that 1% P&L on Veles is 10% P&L on the exchange with x10 leverage.

 Alternatively, you can connect an external trader’s diary (examples of such diaries are TradersDiaries, TabTrader, TraderMakeMoney, etc.), which takes statistics from the exchange and provides it in a more convenient form (although it already has its limitations, each of them has its drawbacks).